-7.24 Watchdog timer
+7.25 Watchdog timer

 The watchdog timer causes a system reset when it underflows as a result of a failure to feed the timer prior to the timer reaching its terminal count.
 It consists of a programmable 12-bit prescaler, and an 8-bit down counter.
 The down counter is decremented by a tap taken from the prescaler.
-The clock source for the prescaler is either the PCLK or the nominal 400 kHz watchdog oscillator.
+The clock source for the prescaler can be the PCLK, the nominal 400 kHz watchdog oscillator or crystal oscillator.
 The watchdog timer can only be reset by a power-on reset.
 When the watchdog feature is disabled, it can be used as an interval timer and may generate an interrupt.
 Figure 16 shows the watchdog timer in Watchdog mode.
 Feeding the watchdog requires a two-byte sequence.
-If PCLK is selected as the watchdog clock and the CPU is powered-down, the watchdog is disabled.
-The watchdog timer has a time-out period that ranges from a few $\mu$ s to a few seconds.
-Please refer to the P89LPC9401 User manual for more details.
+If PCLK is selected as the watchdog clock and the CPU is powered down, the watchdog is disabled.
+The watchdog timer has a time-out period that ranges from a few μs to a few seconds.
+Please refer to the P89LPC9402 User manual for more details.

-7.25 Additional features
+7.26 Additional features

-7.25.1 Software reset
+7.26.1 Software reset